kasungayan/LSTMMSNet/README.md

 As illustrated in the above figure, the LSTM-MSNet framework consists of three main phases: i) pre-processing phase: using state-of-the-art multi-seasonal decomposition techniques, i.e., *MSTL*, *Prophet*, *Tbats* to extract the seasonal components.
 Additonally, for the **SE** approach *fourier terms* have used to denote the seasonal trajectories (in order to supplement the subsequent LSTM training phase) ii) training phase: LSTM-MSNet framework training and iii) post-processing phase: retransform the forecasts into original scale.

+## Path Variables ##

+Set the `PYTHONPATH` env variable of the system.
+Append absolute paths of both the project root directory and the directory of the `external_packages/cocob_optimizer` into the `PYTHONPATH`

+For R scripts (under src/LSTM-Preprocessing-Scripts), make sure to set the working directory to the project root folder.